spatie/x-ray/README.md

 ## Automation

-`ray-scan` was designed to be used not only as a manual utilitiy, but in conjuction with automation tools.
+`ray-scan` was designed to be used not only as a manual utility, but in conjunction with automation tools.

 You can use `ray-scan` with [Github Actions](docs/github-actions.md) and/or [git hooks](docs/git-hooks.md).